php-flasher/php-flasher.github.io/docs/concepts/custom-themes.md

 ---

-**<span class="text-indigo-900">PHP<span class="text-indigo-500">Flasher</span></span>** allows you to specify a custom theme for your notifications. and apply you own html/css markup to it.
+**<span class="text-indigo-900">PHP<span class="text-indigo-500">Flasher</span></span>** allows you to specify a custom theme for your notifications. and apply your own html/css markup to it.

 ```html